studio-a-productions/maze_runners/README.md

 The game is currently compiled as Beta 0.2 (version 0.0.2).

-The provided source code is an early development version of 0.0.3 and may differ from the compiled release.
+The provided source code is now in sync with Beta 0.3 (version 0.0.3) and may differ from the compiled release.

 ### Version Naming Convention